chletes/IMTA-P3A-EssaimRobots/README.md

 	- `ModemAPI` : Folder containing the API implementation
 		- `original` : original code (from Marvelmind's web site)
 		- `ours` : our implementation
-- `assets' : Folder containing images and diagrams used in readmes.
+- `assets` : Folder containing images and diagrams used in readmes.

 ## Communication chain